 Uptime

 One of the most basic and fundamental metrics in API monitoring, Uptime is a golden standard in measuring the performance of any service.
-You might have heard the term 99.999% uptime, which is a measure of how many uptimes vs downtimes there is per year.
+You might have heard the term 99.999% uptime, which measures the number of uptimes relative vs downtimes per year.

 Response Time

-Response time is the time taken by an API to process a request and return a response to the client.
+Response time is the time an API takes to process a request and return a response to the client.
 It is a critical API metric to monitor because it directly influences operational efficiency.

 Latency

-Refers to the time delay between API request and response time.
+Latency refers to the delay between sending an API request and receiving the response.
 By minimizing latency, organizations can optimize application performance.

 Endpoint

-Refers to the specific URL or route through which API requests are made.
+An endpoint is the specific URL or route through which an API request is sent and processed.

 CPU Usage

 The CPU usage metric is a direct indicator of any application’s responsiveness and performance.
-High CPU usage means that your servers or virtual machines are oversubscribed and overloaded, or it can be a bug that’s taking more resources than the main service.
+High CPU usage indicates that your servers or virtual machines are oversubscribed or overloaded, or that a bug is consuming more resources than the main service.

 Memory Usage